 Groundwater is found to be marginally fresh and is available in ample quantity in areas along the Canal.
 The water table also varies with the discharge in the canal and the amount of precipitation in the area.
-In periods of high discharge in the Canal, the water level in areas adjacent to the canal rises so does the water level along the canal.
-Precipitation being low in the area does not significantly affect the water table.
-Water quality in areas along and recharged by the Canal is generally sweet.
 Water is extracted through hand pumps; the water table in the area varies from 0.66 ft. to 150 ft. depending upon the location and elevation of the settlement.
+With respect to proposed subproject sites, Geo-technical investigations have been performed and found out that the quality of ground water is brackish around proposed subproject sites i.e., Naushehro Ferzo, Sanghar, Shikarpur and Umerkot so construction necessities will be fulfilled through water tankers.
+At operation stage, a small RO plant has been proposed to consume water for drinking purposes only.